tillt/ChapterForge/README.md

 }
 ```

-Adjust `duration_ms` usage if you represent start/duration differently.
 If you have parsed `ilst` metadata, pass it via the optional `ilst_payload` parameter on `write_mp4` to force reuse; otherwise, leaving `meta` empty will reuse the source ilst when available.